Melissa George

-Melissa George (born 6 August 1976) is an Australian actress.
-A former national artistic rollerskating champion and model, George began her acting career playing Angel Parrish in the Australian soap opera Home and Away (1993–1996).
-After moving to the United States, George made her feature film debut in Dark City (1998).
-She later had supporting roles in Steven Soderbergh's The Limey (1999), David Lynch's Mulholland Drive (2001), Sugar & Spice (2001), and Down with Love (2003).
+Melissa Suzanne George (born 6 August 1976) is an Australian and American actress.
+She began her career playing Angel Parrish on the Australian soap opera Home and Away between 1993–1996.
+After moving to the United States, George made her feature film debut with a supporting role in the 1998 tech noir Dark City.
+She made the transition to leading roles when she starred in the 2005 remake of The Amityville Horror, gaining further recognition with the thriller Derailed (2005), and the genre films 30 Days of Night (2007) and Triangle (2009).